 Braun is the leading foil shaver manufacturer in the world and not without a reason.
 What makes them stand out is their innovation.
 In 1962, Braun released its Sixtant series and SM31 smashed all previous sales records by selling more than eight million units.

 It is noteworthy that before this new addition, Series 5 was divided into an old and newer series.
-In this, older models used the 50 suffix and newer models had names starting with 51.
-You can’t find older 50** models on Braun’s official website but they can still be found on various online market places.
+In this, older models used the 50 suffixes and newer models had names starting with 51.
+You can’t find older 50** models on Braun’s official website but they can still be found on various online marketplaces.
 Interestingly, the old series 5 also had a shaver named 5020s and was a dry-only shaver, but lately has been discontinued.

 At this moment, the newer Series 5 50 has five shavers and these are essentially different configurations of the same shaver.
 They differ only in color and which accessories you can get with the shaver.

 This series uses the prefix 50 and suffixes like S, CS, and CC.
 If you have been a Braun user, you would probably be familiar with S and CC configurations which basically indicate the presence or absence of a cleaning station.
 However, CS is a new addition and this essentially means a charging stand that provides you a platform for charging and has no cleaning function.
 In this new series, 5049cs and 5050cs are of CS configuration.

 In this piece here, we will put this new series in general and the 5020s in particular under the microscope.

 One obvious change is the new design.
 The second noteworthy point is the price drop.
 At a time, we can get the 51** and old 50** models at well over $100, these new models come well under $100.
 We will see whether this price drop comes at the cost of quality and shaving performance and what else this new shaver has to offer.
 So, let’s get started and put this new shaver to test.

 Braun Series 5 5020s Review - Does It Deserve Series 5 Tag?